timbocgn/ESPLogger/README.md

 idf.py menuconfig
 ```

-Under "ESP Dust Logger Configuration" you will be able to define the number of sensors connected and the respective GPIO pins.
-Please see the wiring instructions for the bootstrap switch and the info LED.
+Under "ESP Logger Configuration" you will be able to define bootstrap switch pin and the LED pin.
+Sensor configuration (including pins) can be specified in `sensor_config.h`.

 When configured, compile and flash to your device: